 - Endometriotic implants result in:

-Endometriosis may also be asymptomatic in many women and appear as an incidental finding during surgery performed for another reason.
+Endometriosis is often asymptomatic and may be an incidental finding during surgery for other conditions.

 - Patient history

 - Laparoscopy (confirmatory test): may show endometriotic implants and adhesions

 Normally the severity of the findings does not correlate with the severity of symptoms.

 - Endometrium: endometrial implants that present as yellow-brown (sometimes reddish-blue) blebs, islands, or pinpoint spots

 - Fallopian tubes: salpingitis isthmica nodosa